Kevinvincentals/Fingerprint-AS608/readme.md

 ## Wiring Diagram
 Included in this repository is the above wiring diagram to facilitate easy replication and setup.

-## Acknowledgements
-Special thanks to the broader online community for their documentation and support.

 ## Contributions
 Suggestions for improvements and issue reporting are always welcome.

-## License
-This project is open-source and is licensed under [license name].

-## Contact
-Feel free to reach out to me for any inquiries at [your-email@example.com].